Two vast armies stand

 |17th||+6||d10||17||Unbreakable Will, Leadership Dice Limit Increase (4)|

 Creating a Warlord

-When creating a Warlord you should always start with answering the question: what sort of Presence does this person bring to battlefield?
-Are they are a charismatic inspiration to their allies that drives them to fight on?
+When creating a Warlord you should always start with answering the question: what sort of Presence does this person bring to the battlefield?
+Are they a charismatic inspiration to their allies that drives them to fight on?
 Are they a wise veteran who acts as a force multiplier for their companions, offering pointers and grit?
 Or are they a scheming manipulator who sees one step ahead of any move their foes can make, always making sure their allies are in the right spot?

 As a Warlord, you gain the following class features